Commonwealth Consolidated Acts

 "election period" means:

-(a) in relation to an election to the Legislative Council of Tasmania, or an ordinary election to the Legislative Assembly of the Australian Capital Territory--the period that starts 33 days before the polling day for the election and ends at the close of the poll on that day; and
+(a) in relation to an election to the Legislative Council of Tasmania, or an ordinary election to the Legislative Assembly for the Australian Capital Territory--the period that starts 33 days before the polling day for the election and ends at the close of the poll on that day; and

 (b) in relation to any other election to a Parliament--the period that starts on: